 The Immigration and Ethnic History Society makes an annual award for an outstanding dissertation in the field of immigration and ethnic history.
-The IEHS will confer the award at its annual meeting in the spring of 2023.
+The IEHS will confer the award at its annual meeting during the OAH in the spring of 2024.
 The award carries a cash gift of $1,500.

 In addition, applicants will arrange for their major advisor to submit a supporting letter.

 Copies of the dissertation and supporting letter will be shared with each committee member.

 Inquiries, dissertations, and letters should be submitted to: email@example.com, which will reach all committee members.

 Michael Salgarolo – 2022

 “Transimperial Histories and Racial Formations in Filipino Louisiana, 1860-1949,” (New York University, 2022).

 Ivón Padilla-Rodríguez – 2022

 “Undocumented Youth: The Labor, Education, and Rights of Migrant Latinx Children in Twentieth-Century America,” (Columbia University).